PinkSheep/CompInt/README.md

 # CompInt
-direcotry for all the stuff related to the module Computational Intelligence @ ZHAW
+directory for all the stuff related to the module Computational Intelligence @ ZHAW

 evolution.js contains a genetic algorithm to determine the best solution to a function